solarslurpi/obsidian-transcriber-plugin/README.md

 - [Run the plugin](#👍-use).

 Debug, warning, and error messages will be sent to the console.
 If you cannot fix the issue, please:
-- Save the console output by
+- Save the console output by right-clicking on the console and choosing `Save as...`.

 <div style="text-align: center;">
   <img src="docs/images/console_log.png" alt="FConsole log ui" style="width: 600px;">
 </div>
 ![console log](docs/images/console_log.jpg)

+- Open an [issue](https://github.com/solarslurpi/obsidian-transcriber-plugin/issues) and attach the saved console output.